ably/docs/examples/pub-sub-presence/page.md

 Presence enables users to quickly understand the availability of others to communicate more effectively.
 For example, on a live video stream users can see who else is currently viewing.

 Presence is implemented using [Ably Pub/Sub](https://ably.com/docs/products/channels).
-The Ably SDK contains a set of purpose-built APIs that abstract away the complexities involved in architecting Pub/Sub features.
-It is built as Ably's core platform, and so it provides high performance and scaling guarantees.
+The Ably SDK provides features such as presence, publishing and subscribing to messages within channels in a high performance and scaling capability.

 ## Resources